dcraig93/GovScan-Carnegie-Mellon-Policy-Innovation-Lab/README.md

 ## Sponsor's Guide to Adopting GovScan
 1. Youre one stop shop for all GovScan files: https://github.com/dcraig93/GovScan-Carnegie-Mellon-Policy-Innovation-Lab/tree/main
-2. Review the "User Research" file
+2. Review the "User Research" folder to explore user personas and other research documents
+3. Review the "App" folder to access

 ## Roadmap to Further Development
 #### Product Refinement